dave-cheever/Conforme-V2/README.md

   ],
   "type" : "defaultSettings",
   "inputType" : "table",
-  "description" : "Use this setting to select when owners/delegates should recieve email reminders regarding outstadning compliance item responses.", "scope": {
+  "description" : "Use this setting to select when owners/delegates should recieve email reminders regarding outstadning tracker responses.", "scope": {
     moduleId: <module id>
   },